-Servicing should be carried out annually by a competent person such as a registered installer.
+Servicing should be carried out annually by a competent person such as a GAS SAFE registered engineer.
+This is a condition of the Kinder guarantee schemes.

 The service should include visually checking the chimney and fire opening for accumulations of debris and a smoke test to check for a positive up-draught in the chimney.
-The pilot assembly must be changed as a condition of the guarantee.
-The burner aeration port (situated on the rear face of the burner adjacent to the injector on NG models must be checked for lint build up and cleaned accordingly and the air box / venturi's must be checked on LPG models.
-The condition of the coals should be checked and if necessary the whole set should be replaced with a genuine replacement set.
-The burner assembly is designed to be removed as a complete unit for ease of access.
-After any servicing work a gas tightness check must always be carried out.
+The Oxy-pilot must also be replaced as a condition of the guarantee.
+The condition of the coals / pebbles should be checked and if necessary the whole set should be replaced with a genuine replacement set.The burner assembly is designed to be removed as a complete unit for ease of access.
+After any servicing work a gas tightness check must always be